 They worked together in unison.
 Every fort held out, not even a single French artillery piece was neutralized.

-After the armistice, these magnificent forts were handed over to the Germans, untouched and unassailable.
+After the armistice, these magnificent forts were handed over to the Germans, untouched.

 Source: “The Maginot Line” by Ralph Chelminski.